-Jesus Christ was a real person who lived in what is now Israel about 2,000 years ago.
+Jesus Christ was a real person who lived in Palestine about 2,000 years ago.
 His life, death and rising from the dead are documented in the Bible books Matthew, Mark, Luke and John.
 These books are known as the Gospels.
 His final days on earth and ascension back to heaven are in the Bible book, Acts.

 All the gospels are based on the eye-witness testimony of the apostles, who knew Jesus extremely well.
 They were his 12 closest followers and spent three years on the road with him, listening to his teaching, watching him miraculously heal people and meeting with him when he was raised from the dead.
 There are other sources of information about Jesus too.
 He is mentioned in texts written by non-Christian historians from that era: Josephus, a Jewish man, Tacitus, a Roman senator, and Suetonius.
 Thousands of people heard Jesus teach during his lifetime and the Bible has stories of many who were healed by him.
 A number of others saw him die, including a Roman centurion.
 So there were many eyewitnesses who were able to give personal accounts to the Bible writers.